Porylive/porylive/README.md

 - Check your own code for errors
 - Try `make clean` followed by `make live` again

+#### Error: section 'ewram' is not within the region 'EWRAM'
+- Your game is using too much EWRAM.
+Try decreasing `PORYLIVE_MAX_SCRIPTS` in `include/porylive.h` to a lower number.

 ### Game Crashing
 - If the game crashes while running a script, try recompiling the ROM without Porylive enabled using `make` to see if the issue persists.
     - If the game still crashes, it's likely a problem with your script, not Porylive.